DevelopIntelligenceBoulder/hello-angular-1/README.md

 # hello-angular-1
 A simple example of Hello World in [Angular 1.x](https://angularjs.org/) syntax.
+Are you looking for an example of what this looks like in [Angular 2](https://github.com/DevelopIntelligenceBoulder/hello-angular-2)?

 ##What is this?
 This example shows how to take a model property defined in a Controller and populate it within an Angular view.